-- Who the customer is buying their new home from. a) - The amount of the reservation fee. b) - c) The customer's right to cancel within the reservation period. - The terms under which the reservation fee can be refunded, and d) any administration fees or similar costs that the developer may deduct from the refund. - That there is a 14-day cooling-off period, during which the e) customer can cancel the agreement and receive a refund of the full reservation fee. - How the customer can cancel the reservation agreement, f) including as a result of a major change (as set out in part 2.9). - That the sale is 'subject to contract' (England, Wales & Northern g) Ireland only).
-This means that although the sale has been agreed, it is not legally binding until the contract has been signed. - Details of the new home, including the type of property, plot h) number, development name, postal address (if available) and parking arrangements. - The purchase price of the new home. - j) How long the price and the reservation agreement are valid for. - k) How and when the reservation agreement will end. - Contact details for the provider of any warranty for the new home, 1) together with a summary document of the warranty cover provided.

-- m) The date by which exchange of contracts (conclusion of missives in Scotland) must take place.
-This date should be reasonable in the circumstances of the transaction, taking account of when all the information listed in part 2.6 is provided, and in any case should not be less than six weeks after the reservation date unless the customer asks for an earlier date. - n) Any matters that the sale depends on, for example details of the part exchange (if this applies). - o) Details of how the customer can include in the contract of sale any spoken statement that is to be relied on. - p) The estimated yearly cost of any management services (factoring costs in Scotland), together with other costs the customer will have to pay. - q) The tenure of the new home (for example, leasehold, freehold, commonhold and so on) and all costs associated with this, including how these costs may change in the future. - r) Any event fees that might apply and how these will be assessed. - s) The process for asking for changes to the new home, and the type of changes the customer can ask for (for example, paint colour, design changes, specification changes).
+- a) Who the customer is buying their new home from. - b) The amount of the reservation fee. - c) The customer's right to cancel within the reservation period. - d) The terms under which the reservation fee can be refunded, and any administration fees or similar costs that the developer may deduct from the refund. - e) That there is a 14-day cooling-off period, during which the customer can cancel the agreement and receive a refund of the full reservation fee. - f) How the customer can cancel the reservation agreement, including as a result of a major change (as set out in part 2.9). - g) That the sale is 'subject to contract' (England and Wales only).
+This means that although the sale has been agreed, it is not legally binding until the contract has been signed. - h) Details of the new home, including the type of property, plot number, development name, postal address (if available) and parking arrangements. - i) The purchase price of the new home. - j) How long the price and the reservation agreement are valid for. - k) How and when the reservation agreement will end. - I) Contact details for the provider of any warranty for the new home, together with a summary document of the warranty cover provided. - m) The date by which exchange of contracts of contracts (conclusion of missives in Scotland) must take place.
+This date should be reasonable in the circumstances of the transaction, taking account of when all the information listed in part 2.6 is provided, and not less than six weeks after the reservation date unless the customer asks for an earlier date.
+If exchange and completion takes place within the cooling off period it should only be at the express consent of the customer. - n) Any matters that the sale depends on, for example details of the part exchange (if this applies). - o) Details of how the customer can include in the contract of sale any spoken statement that is to be relied on. - p) The estimated yearly cost of any management services (factoring costs in Scotland), together with other costs the customer will have to pay. - q) The tenure of the new home (for example, leasehold, freehold, commonhold and so on) and all costs associated with this, including how these costs may change in the future. - r) Any event fees that might apply and how these will be assessed. - s) The process for asking for changes to the new home, and the type of changes the customer can ask for (for example, paint colour, design changes, specification changes). - t) The Material Information relevant to the property and on which the reservation was agreed (www.nationaltradingstandards.uk/work-areas/estate-agency-team/material-information/ - u) The mechanism by which shared spaces, roads and amenities on the development are to be managed (ie, local authority, management company, etc).

 The developer must also provide an affordability schedule for any expected costs.
-This is a list of any costs that are likely to be directly associated with the tenure and management of the new home over the 10 years following the sale, and which the developer can reasonably be expected to be aware of.
+This is a list of any costs that are likely to be directly associated with the tenure and management of the new home over the five years following the sale, and which the developer can reasonably be expected to be aware of.